autism-101/hugo-website/content/english/autism-glossary.md

 </tr>
 <tr>
 <td>Meltdown</td>
 <td>A meltdown can be the result of an overwhelming situation.
 It can be the result of intense emotions and/or stimuli that are overwhelming or difficult to cope with.
 A meltdown becomes the involuntary response to these emotions or stimuli.
-It is more visible to others than a shutdown (see below) as it involves an outward reaction.
+It is more visible to others than a shutdown as it involves an outward reaction.
 This could be a verbal and/or physical reaction such as crying, screaming, repetitive movements, throwing items or hitting out.</td>
 </tr>
 <tr>
 <td>Misophonia</td>
-<td>Misophonia is a common disorder characterized by the experience of strong negative emotions of anger and anxiety in response to certain everyday sounds, such as those generated by other people eating, drinking, and breathing.</td>
+<td>Misophonia is characterized by the experience of strong negative emotions of anger and anxiety in response to certain everyday sounds, such as those generated by other people eating, drinking, and breathing.</td>
 </tr>
 <tr>
 <td>Neurodiverse</td>